Interpretable ML for High-Frequency Execution: Introduction

 \section{Introduction}

+Estimating one's execution probability when providing liquidity is a must either for market making or for optimal execution.
+Recent promising methods leverage complex deep learning architectures applied to raw data or to synthetic data when data is missing or censored.
+Yet, using complex features and simple neural architectures is both faster and more interpretable.

-In continuous double-auction markets, one can choose to add liquidity by posting a limit order or to take liquidity by sending a marketable order.
-Depending on the agent's utility function and objective, a trading algorithm may favor one order type over the other and adjust the price of the limit order according to some predefined rules.
+In continuous double-auction markets, one can choose to add liquidity by posting a limit order, which carries the risk of potentially not being executed if the market price does not reach the limit price, or to take liquidity by sending a marketable order, which is more expensive due to the crossing of the spread.
+Depending on the agent's objective and utility function, a trading algorithm may favor one order type over the other and adjust the price of the limit order according to some predefined rules.
 For example, a market making strategy manages the inventory risk and avoids adverse selection by adjusting the posting distances around a fair price.
 An execution algorithm seeks for a discounted execution price on one side of the book while aiming at a target quantity to execute under a specific time horizon that can be arbitrarily small, \textit{i.e.} of the order of milliseconds to seconds.
-Although these strategies are of different nature, they share a central source of uncertainty that is the randomness of execution.\\
+Although these strategies are of different nature, they share a central source of uncertainty that is the randomness of execution.

-The characterization of the execution risk of a limit order is usually made by specifying the probability of execution (or fill probability).
-The dynamics of the limit order book (LOB) is well characterized by the fill probability function, provided that it depends on informative market variables such as the bid-ask spread, the volatility, the order flow regime, etc. The order flow is highly sensitive to many market variables and they may be clustered in two classes of features: \textit{snapshot variables} which compose the Markovian part of the model (bid-ask spread for example) and \textit{differential variables} which compose the non-Markovian part of the model (traded volume variation computed over a period or realized volatility for example).
-A fill probability model should find its predictive power in both classes of variables in order to capture the main explanatory features of the order flow dynamics.\\
+Ultimately, deciding between sending a limit or a market order requires the knowledge of the execution probability of a limit order.
+The latter depends on market variables such as the bid-ask spread, the volatility, the order flow regime, etc. The order flow itself is highly sensitive to many market variables and they may be clustered in two classes of features: \textit{snapshot variables} which compose the Markovian part of the model (bid-ask spread for example) and \textit{differential variables} which compose the non-Markovian part of the model (traded volume variation computed over a period or realized volatility for example).
+A fill probability model should find its predictive power in both classes of variables in order to capture the main explanatory features of the order flow dynamics.